nhayward/revpit/user/pages/08.faq/default.md

 <div class="faq-accordion" markdown="1">

-##### STATEMENT FROM THE REVPIT BOARD, 5 APRIL 2019
+##### \#OwnVoices Policy

 <div markdown="1">

-With the recent, increasing calls for #ownvoices narratives from #RevPit editors and within the publishing industry in general, we have seen a rise this year in questions from authors wondering if their manuscripts count as ownvoices.
-Additionally, over the last few days authors have raised concerns about the use of the term as applied to other authors’ work, and the role of the RevPit editors in helping people navigate the #ownvoices waters has also been called into question.
-These conversations, however uncomfortable for those involved, are important conversations to have, and we welcome the opportunity to become more educated and to help others educate themselves.
+We have seen a rise in questions from authors wondering if their manuscripts count as ownvoices.

-After much listening, research, and discussion, the Board has come to agreement on two main points related to these discussions:
+After much listening, research, and discussion, the Board has concluded two main points:

 First, the RevPit Editors are not qualified to judge what is or is not a marginalized identity, and we do not presume to know the context in which the writers are living and writing.
 Furthermore, it is not appropriate to question anyone's identity or force them to out themselves, and we don’t want to put anyone in these positions.